sts10/csafe/readme.markdown

 Also, currently this script runs pretty slowly!
 Using threads in Rust would help, but I'm sure there's a more efficient way to find unsafe words.

+## Running tests and benchmarks

+`cargo test` runs a few basic tests.

+`cargo bench` uses Criterion to benchmark the main unsafe word search function, located in `src/lib.rs`.
+If you're trying to help speed this project up (which would be much appreciated!) this will hopefully be useful to you.

 ## To do

 - [ ] Use multiple threads to speed up the process.